Teaching your baby to self settle

 The best ones are:

-• Comfort blankie – something small & cuddly that Willem can easily find during the night.
-You can get him attached to it by holding it when you are feeding or sleeping a couple of nights with it under your top, then only give it to him at sleep times.
+Comfort blankie – Once Willem is over 7 months old, you can introduce something small & cuddly that Willem can easily find during the night.
+You can get him attached to it by holding it when you are feeding or sleeping a couple of nights with it under your top, then only give it to him at sleep times once he is over 7 months old.
 This will be essential for you, as you will need to replace ‘you’ from the falling asleep equation.
-My favourites are Taggies, Cuski and Little Unicorn.
+My favourites are Cuski & the Sleepy Bear Muslin Comforters.

-I suggest you start your sleep program by introducing music, the routine and a blankie and continue nursing to sleep (or drowsy) while your baby starts to associate those things with falling asleep.
-Also start placing him into the Babe Sleeper so he starts to get used to the feeling of being zipped in and not being able to move about too much.
+I suggest you start your sleep program by introducing music or white noise, the routine and a blankie when he reaches 7 months old and continue nursing to sleep (or drowsy) while your baby starts to associate those things with falling asleep.
 Then as you either gradually put him into bed awake (No Cry technique) or use one of the other settling techniques, he will already have the other things to help him self settle.